 Spark Plug Wire Puller Removal Tool

-Replacing the spark plugs on a Mercedes-Benz can get very expensive, yet it is very easy if you have the right tools.
+Replacing the spark plugs on a Mercedes-Benz can get expensive, but it is easy with the right tools.
 Mercedes-Benz installed two spark plugs per cylinder, so now you have to do double the work when you replace the spark plugs.
-Replacing the spark plugs is definitively a Do It Yourself project, but make sure you have the Spark Plug Wire Wrench Puller or you will end up damaging the spark plugs, the coils or the wires without this tool.
+Replacing the spark plugs is a Do It Yourself project, but make sure you have the Spark Plug Wire Wrench Puller, or you will end up damaging the spark plugs, the coils, or the wires without this tool.

 Oil Filter Removal Tool

-If you don’t trust just any mechanic, then why not replace the oil yourself.
-Who else but you can make sure you are using the correct oil and filter.
-Well removing the filter is easier than it is on a Honda or a Toyota if you have the oil filter housing removal tool.
-This tool makes removing the oil filter easier than it is to make a bowl of cereal in the morning.
+If you don’t trust any mechanic, why not replace the oil yourself?
+Who else but you can ensure you are using the correct oil and filter.
+Well, removing the filter is easier than it is on a Honda or a Toyota if you have the oil filter housing removal tool.
+This tool makes removing the oil filter easier than making a bowl of cereal in the morning.

 E-Torx Socket Set

 Mercedes-Benz cars are now equipped with at least 20 control units.
-Some flagship models such as the S-Class can have up to 50 control units.
-If one sensor fails, you could end up with christmas lights on your instrument clusters.
-Including several Visit Workshop warnings.
-As scary as these problems may seem, they are also very easy to diagnose.
-Just one sensor could impact multiple control units, and therefore you end up getting several warnings.
-In the end, they all may point to a single defective ABS wheel sensor.
-Instead of going into the panic mode, next time get an OBD II scanner plug it under the dash and follow the on screen promptings.
-Within minutes you will usually know what is cauing those warning.
-The best scanner that you can use is the Mercedes Benz Star Das C3 or C4.
+Some flagship models, such as the S-Class, can have up to 50 control units.
+If one sensor fails, you could have Christmas lights on your instrument clusters, including several Visit Workshop warnings.
+As scary as these problems seem, they are very easy to diagnose.
+Just one sensor could impact multiple control units, so you get several warnings.
+Ultimately, they all may point to a single defective ABS wheel sensor.
+Instead of going into panic mode, get an OBD II scanner next time, plug it under the dash, and follow the on-screen promptings.
+Within minutes you will usually know what is causing those warnings.
+The best scanner you can use is the Mercedes Benz Star Das C3 or C4.
 While it is the most advanced scanner for Mercedes-Benz used by the dealer, it also is pricey and has a learning curve.
-The easier-to-use and also afordable scanner that we would recommend to anyone, even if you never used an OBD II scanner before is YOUCANIC full system scanner.
+The easier-to-use and affordable scanner we recommend to anyone, even if you have never used an OBD II scanner before, is the YOUCANIC full system scanner.